csswizardry/csswizardry.github.com/_posts/2019-01-31-bandwidth-or-latency-when-to-optimise-which.md

 > node or endpoint to another.

 Where bandwidth deals with capacity, latency is more about speed of transfer[^2].
-As a web user—often transferring lots of smaller files—reductions in latency will almost always be a welcome improvement.
+As a web user — often transferring lots of smaller files — reductions in latency will almost always be a welcome improvement.

 So, although it is widely accepted that, at least for regular web browsing, latency is the bigger bottleneck[^3], it still pays to be aware of whether it is